Under the Mango Tree: Reflections on Two Weeks Spent in Uganda

 Billy Graham once famously said, “It could be that one of the greatest hindrances to evangelism is the poverty of our own experience.”
 I wonder what your life would look like “under the mango tree.”

-For information on how to explore opportunities to minister on a short-term mission trip or to assist persons in raising financial support, please contact Joshua Gilmore, Baptist Collegiate Ministry director, and live life with increasing beauty and gospel significance.
+For information on how to explore opportunities to minister on a short-term mission trip or to assist persons in raising financial support, please contact Joshua Gilmore, Director of Community and Ministry Mobilization, and live life with increasing beauty and gospel significance.

-Written by NGU Baptist Collegiate Ministry Director Joshua Gilmore.
+Written by NGU Director of Community and Ministry Mobilization Joshua Gilmore.

 Pictured above: Joshua Gilmore with children of Hoima Uganda during a two-week trip this summer.